 The CMA believed the practices may have prevented rivals from competing effectively with ATG.
 The commitments were offered just prior to a decision being issued by the CMA on applying Interim Measures in the case.

-Simon Chisholm of CRA advised the formal complainant in the case, providing economic analysis to show why the practices implemented by ATG were anti-competitive, and to support the Interim Measures application.
+CRA advised the formal complainant in the case, providing economic analysis to show why the practices implemented by ATG were anti-competitive, and to support the Interim Measures application.

 For more details of the case please see the CMA’s press release.